Guide

 Common mistakes

-• Cleaning only visible problems and ignoring structural issues.
+• Cleaning only visible problems and ignoring hidden structural issues.

 • Skipping validation after cleanup.